-3. Unclassified Students
+3. Transient Students

-Those students who choose not to work toward a degree at Southern Wesleyan may register for up to two courses per semester by completing the GATEWAY TO LEARNING application, which must be completed for each term in attendance.
-The student may earn a maximum of eighteen hours before being required to register as a regular student.
-This program is also available for students who desire to audit classes.
 Transient students will be accepted for this program with the written approval of the home institution.
 The regular tuition schedule applies.
 Unclassified Gateway students will also be charged a \$100.00 per semester technology fee in addition to regular tuition costs.